openbabel/documentation/Fingerprints/spectrophore.rst

 implementation offers with the ``-n`` option the possibility to normalize in four different ways:

-- No normalization (default);
+- No normalization (default)
-- Normalization towards zero mean;
+- Normalization towards zero mean
-- Normalization towards standard deviation;
+- Normalization towards standard deviation
-- Normalization towards zero mean and unit standard deviation.
+- Normalization towards zero mean and unit standard deviation

 In all these cases, normalization is performed on a 'per-property' basis, which means that the data points belonging to the same property set are treated as a